 The Free Folk of the North have long been beset by many enemies.
 Numerous wars have been fought in the lands between the Misty Mountains and the Running River, and the Free Peoples have celebrated many victories, but to no avail: the shadowy corners of Wilderland hide countless cunning creatures, endlessly scheming for their own dark purposes or waiting for the return of their Master.
-This chapter presents a selection of foes to freeze the heart, both the servants of the Enemy and other foul things that populate Middle-earth, along with rules and advice on how to use them to best effect in your games.
+This chapter presents a selection of monstrous creatures belonging to the various intelligent and evil races populating Middle-earth, along with rules and advice on how to use them to best effect in your games.